nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Cancelling and uncancelling of lessons is done using the `LessonEditCommand`, which allows the user to specify multiple cancel and uncancel dates in one command.

 Cancelled dates of a lesson are stored as a field, `CancelledDates` in the lesson object.
-When a user specifies a valid lesson date to cancel, the date is added into the `CancelledDates` set.
-When a user specifies a valid lesson date to uncancel, the date is removed from `CancelledDates`.
+When a user specifies a valid lesson date to be cancelled, the date is added into the `CancelledDates` set.
+When a user specifies a valid lesson date to be uncancelled, the date is removed from `CancelledDates`.

 #### Deleting Lessons
 The `LessonDeleteCommand` deletes the lesson specified by its lesson index in the displayed list of lessons with respect to the